yanjinghong1-code/Quickin/Readme.md

 Copyright&copy; 2024, Ivy Ho
 # 2026-07-12 by Jinghong
-1. General REX Updates
+General REX Updates
-1）Added REX as a supported project in the tool and applied project-specific optimizations.
+1. Added REX as a supported project in the tool and applied project-specific optimizations.
-2）Improved Found CL detection by extracting the number after Build number: from the Jira Description.
+2. Improved Found CL detection by extracting the number after Build number: from the Jira Description.
-3）Updated Milestone to a standard dropdown and added a new Ship+Beta option, which sets the Fix Version to REX_PublicBeta.
+3. Updated Milestone to a standard dropdown and added a new Ship+Beta option, which sets the Fix Version to REX_PublicBeta.
-4）Updated the Platform options and behavior based on the latest REX requirements.
+4. Updated the Platform options and behavior based on the latest REX requirements.
-5）Optimized the Template page layout to reduce horizontal scrolling and improve field alignment.
+5. Optimized the Template page layout to reduce horizontal scrolling and improve field alignment.
-2. Prepro Bug Template Updates
+Prepro Bug Template Updates
-1) Set the Summary bug type to AUDIO by default when creating Prepro bugs.
+1. Set the Summary bug type to AUDIO by default when creating Prepro bugs.
-2) Added Loc Expected Fix options for Prepro bugs.
+2. Added Loc Expected Fix options for Prepro bugs.
-3) Automated related audio labels and Summary suffixes based on the selected Loc Expected Fix option.
+3. Automated related audio labels and Summary suffixes based on the selected Loc Expected Fix option.
-4) Corrected Audio PP issue type mappings.
+4. Corrected Audio PP issue type mappings.
-5) Cleaned up unnecessary labels for Prepro bugs to better align with the REX workflow.
+5. Cleaned up unnecessary labels for Prepro bugs to better align with the REX workflow.
 # 2026-05-16 by Jinghong
 1. Added new project REX and removed Cerberus.
 2. Updated platform availability for REX (PS4 and Xbox One are no longer shown in UI).